JuliaAstro/GeneralAstrodynamics.jl/README.md

 5. Common transforms between coordinate frames, and user-defined transforms as defined with `CoordinateTransformations` are provided in `OrbitalFrames`

 In addition, `v0.10` will include a package restructure.
 This package, `GeneralAstrodynamics`, will be a _superpackage_ for several astrodynamics packages: [`OrbitalFrames`](https://github.com/cadojo/OrbitalFrames.jl), [`OrbitalStates`](https://github.com/cadojo/OrbitalStates.jl), [`AstrodynamicalCalculations`](https://github.com/cadojo/AstrodynamicalCalculations.jl), [`AstrodynamicalModels`](https://github.com/cadojo/AstrodynamicalModels.jl), [`OrbitPropagation`](https://github.com/cadojo/OrbitPropagation.jl), and [`OrbitalPlots`](https://github.com/cadojo/OrbitalPlots.jl).

-### Naming Convention

-It _does_ feel a bit pretentious to be calling each package _astrodynamical_, but I _think_ it's gramatically correct?
-These packages will include maneuvers at some point in 2021, so they really are related to astrodynamics, as opposed to orbital mechanics. `AstrodynamicCalculations` and `AstrodynamicPlots` feels wrong for some reason.
-So that's why they're all named `Astrodynamical`.

 ## Features